ramantehlan/Mateix/README.md

 and folders which are listed in `/etc/.mateix/syncList`.

-Once changes are detected, `mateixWatch` send the $PATH to `mateix` to do the synchronisation amd log it to `/etc/.mateix/log`.
+Once changes are detected, `mateixWatch` send the $PATH to `mateix` to do the synchronisation and log it to `/etc/.mateix/log`.

-`mateix` is the binary tool which reads the `$PATH/.mateix/config.json` file to fetch `targetIP`, then it will connect to the server using the `targetIP`, and fetch the checksum fo the `targetDir`, if the checksum doesn't match, it will send the changes to the server, and server will update the local `data` file.
+`mateix` is the binary tool which reads the `$PATH/.mateix/config.json` file to fetch `targetIP`, then it will connect to the server using the `targetIP`, and fetch the checksum for the `targetDir`, if the checksum doesn't match, it will send the changes to the server, and the server will update the local `data` file.
 Checksum also help in solving the butterfly effect.